 By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 We’ve all heard the phrase, “new year, new me.”
 It’s said by every individual motivated to change their relationship with their food and activity choices in the new year.
 Often, when people make declarations like this, they don’t realize how hard it is to change the habits they’ve developed.
-For instance, in the case of holiday eating, the average American eats an extra serving of around 440 calories, and surprisingly after the holidays, they eat an extra 450 calories.
+For instance, in the case of holiday eating, the average American eats an extra serving of around 440 calories.
+In addition, after the holidays, they surprisingly eat an extra 450 calories.

 Making a New Year’s resolution without carefully planning how you are going to accomplish it is a recipe for disaster.
-While you may be tempted to take extreme measures to get on track after the holidays, this way of thinking creates a pattern of binging, starving yourself, and guilt.
+You may be tempted to take extreme measures to get on track after the holidays.
+This way of thinking creates a pattern of binging, starving yourself, and guilt.
 Not many people can go from practically gorging themselves to only eating green and leafy vegetables.
 Change is gradual and takes time.
-To develop healthy habits, you first have to start with a few simple measures, like drinking one cup of water or substituting one unhealthy snack for something more nutritious.
+To develop healthy habits, you first have to start with a few simple measures.
+Try drinking one cup of water or substituting one unhealthy snack for something more nutritious.
 Still feeling lost?
 We got you covered: here are some tips to get you out of the binge eating cycle and back on track in no time.

 During the holidays, we often find ourselves running around and doing things for others.
 We rarely find the time to invest in the things that we find essential.
 Now that the holiday season is officially over, it’s time to allocate your time and resources to yourself.
 What does that mean?
 Well, investing in yourself involves doing things that not only better your life, but that you also enjoy doing.
-Following this tip might mean expanding your fitness journey by taking nontraditional fitness classes (e.g., pole dancing or rock climbing) or making healthy versions of your favorite holiday foods.
-No matter how you choose to make time for yourself, by doing so, you open the door to developing healthier habits that ultimately benefit your fitness goals!
+Following this tip might mean expanding your fitness journey by taking nontraditional fitness classes.
+For example, try pole dancing (yes, really) or rock climbing. or making healthy versions of your favorite holiday foods.
+Make time for yourself in whichever way you prefer.
+By doing so, you open the door to developing healthier habits that ultimately benefit your fitness goals!

 Eggnog, peppermint cocktails, and themed martinis make the holidays a bit more exciting.
-While they are tasty and help set the mood at a holiday event, they also carry calories that you may not have accounted for.
+They are tasty and help set the mood at a holiday event.
+However, they also carry calories that you may not have accounted for.
 With the beginning of the new year, it’s time for you to give these drinks (and your liver) a break.
 The easiest way to do that is by slowly substituting all of your festive holiday drinks with water.
 Water is hands-down one of the best liquids to drink.
 Its benefits are endless.
-From boosting skin health, regulating your body temperature, and maintaining your blood pressure, water is the best friend of any wellness-minded individual.
+Water is the best friend of any wellness-minded individual.
+It can boost skin health, regulate your body temperature, and maintain your blood pressure.
 If you’re not a regular water drinker, start slow.
 For example, if you usually grab a gingerbread latte at Starbucks before work, try to substitute it for a tall glass of water instead.
 Gradual changes in your drinking habits help cut down calories and keep you on track for your summer fitness goals.

 The holidays are over.
 This means that overindulging in plates of holiday foods and drinks are a thing of the past.
 You may have taken a break from following a food schedule during the holidays, but now it’s time to get back to a nutritional routine.
 Everything in your life, from work to workouts, follows a basic timeline.
 You can apply the same logic to your eating habits.
 Start by allocating a day out of the week to plan out what you are going to eat for the week, when you are going to meal prep, and times you will eat meals and snacks.

 This style of careful meal planning will help you reset your body’s physiological clock.
 Remember, the goal is not to starve yourself.
-Instead, the hope is that, by following a detailed nutritional program, you can prevent binge eating and develop a healthier relationship with food.
+Instead, follow a detailed nutritional program.
+Do so, and you can prevent binge eating and develop a healthier relationship with food.